pantheon-systems/documentation/source/articles/local/drush-command-line-utility.md

     drush sql-sync-pipe @pantheon.SITENAME.ENV @self --progress

 If you need support for sql-sync-pipe, please visit the [Drush SQL Sync Pipe issue queue](https://drupal.org/project/issues/drush_sql_sync_pipe?categories=All) and create a new issue if necessary.
-Currently, sql-sync-pipe can not be used to transfer a database from a local instance to Pantheon.
+Currently, sql-sync-pipe cannot be used to transfer a database from a local instance to Pantheon.

 ## Timeouts When Using Long-Running Migrate or Other Drush Commands